RobTillaart/SparseMatrix/README.md

 #### Implementation

-The implementation is based on 3 arrays holding ``` x, y, value``` where value is float, and x and y are bytes.
+The implementation is based on 3 arrays holding ``` x, y, value``` where value is float, and x and y are uint8_t.
+Thatare 6 bytes per element.
+The number of elements that the sparse matrix object can hold are given as parameter to the constructor.
+If the space cannot be allocated the size is set to zero.

 In the future other data types should be possible.